opil/documentation/docs/admin/SP/opil_server_sp_deprecated.md

 	string[] uuid	# unique id of an edge

 # Sending larger data on demand - a service mockup
-Since there is no service call supported yet in firos, topic _do_serve_ is used as a service mockup.
+Since there is no service call supported yet in Firos, topic _do_serve_ is used as a service mockup.
 On another machine that wants to obtain the data, on topic _do_serve_ needs to be sent value "true" or 1.
 Large data are a) map topic created with _map_server_ from PNG or PGM file and b) gridmap topic created from the map by resampling to cells of size given by the parameter _cell_size_.

 ## Testing sending map topic on request on machine_1:
 Remark: only a small map can be tested here around 10m x 7m - Andamapa.yaml.